RippleOSI/ShowcaseStack-End2EndTests/README.md

-# PulseTiles-Tests
+# RippleOSI-End2EndTests
-repo for PulseTile End to End tests
+repo for End to End tests for RippleOSI stack (history: derived from PulseTile test work)

 # Instruction
 For Windows